bgoldbeck/rogue/README.md

 ### Windows ###
 * The software is a setup as a Visual Studio 2017 project.
 Clone the project, open the solution in Visual Studio and build it.
+* To build the project, .NET Framework developer pack 4.6.1 must be installed on the system.

 # License